pidcodes/pidcodes.github.com/1209/4E00/index.md

 LedExtender is a OpenSource firwmare to build a StripLed which light informations from SimRacing games.
 The firmware received data from SimHub and show status with led color.

-This firmware is developped for RP2040 and WS2812.
+This firmware is developed for RP2040 and WS2812.